 Global Jukebox Channel.
 ACE is a contributing member of the Endangered Language Project, a free online resource dedicated to saving languages in danger of extinction.
 The 600 recorded language examples collected by Lomax for Parlametrics, his study of speaking style, were preserved and cataloged by The Rosetta Project and added to their online database.
 The recordings were made in the 1960s and ‘70s, by linguists and at the United Nations.

-Cultural Equity Channel was set up to provide Grenadians at home and in the Diaspora with an interactive online resource for Grenadian folkways and an outlet for cultural feedback.
+Cultural Equity in the Eastern Caribbean Channel was set up to provide Grenadians at home and in the Diaspora with an interactive online resource for Grenadian folkways and an outlet for cultural feedback.
 In 2012 ACE was invited to film cultural traditions in Carriacou, Grenada, West Indies — the Big Drum ceremony, a boat launching, drum making and drumming instruction, and oral history interviews.
 John Bishop prepared the clips, which come with comments and translations by Winston Fleary and Krèyol transcriptions by Ron Kephart.